 Andrew Ng knows a thing or two about machine learning.
 He cofounded Coursera and instructed the seminal machine learning Coursera class, then served as the VP and Chief Scientist for Baidu before recently launching a new project called Deeplearning.ai.
 Ng has made an enormous impact on modern machine learning and machine learning education.

 Now he is writing a book, each chapter of which you can get for free as he finishes writing it!
 Machine Learning Yearning aims at an engineer or a technical product manager for a team building a machine learning solution.
 The book features terse chapters that succinctly explain how to think about the high-level decisions associated with a machine learning product.

 That is, the book does not delve into which specific algorithms to use for what.
 Rather, it focuses on a set of practices that have aided the success of machine learning projects of all stripes.
-He discusses a few overarching themes that I wanted to note for future reference.
+He discusses a few overarching themes that I want to note for our future reference.

 1. Development and Test Data Selection

 Training set: data used to train your model.

 Dev set: data used to make decisions about changes to the model.

 Test set: data used to evaluate the model—but not to change it, lest we begin to teach our model to the test set.